 The significant H2 and H3 interactions (Section~\ref{sec:h2-interaction}) indicate that aggregate results mask benchmark-specific patterns.
 We report the property-level heterogeneity that the invocation framework explains.

 \paragraph{AI factual recall control.} The AI factual recall accuracy control (factual AI/ML knowledge items from the persona/self-awareness category of Anthropic's model-written evaluations) is stable across all configurations for all models.
-Among the 18 significant pairwise comparisons identified across all model--benchmark--configuration cells (BH-FDR $q < 0.05$), none involves AI factual recall degradation.
-The identical map-reduce architecture that produces a $12\times$ increase in biased responding on BBQ and up to $-$37.2~pp accuracy drops on TruthfulQA leaves AI factual recall scores unchanged across all six models.
+Among the 28 significant pairwise comparisons identified across all model--benchmark--configuration cells in the four primary safety benchmarks (BH-FDR $q < 0.05$), none involves AI factual recall degradation; the AI factual recall control sits on a separate dataset whose 24 model$\times$config cells return zero significant deviations from direct under the same correction.
+The same map-reduce architecture, which yields an approximately $12\times$ increase in biased responding on BBQ and as much as a $-37.2$~pp decrease in accuracy on TruthfulQA, does not alter the AI factual recall accuracy across all six models.
 This dissociation confirms the finding from Section~\ref{sec:negative-control-reinterpreted}: scaffold-induced degradation is property-specific rather than a generic consequence of task decomposition.

 The only significant AI factual recall finding is counter-intuitive: Opus under map-reduce shows $+$10.8~pp \emph{benefit} (49.2\%$\,\to\,$60.0\%, $p_{\text{BH}}\!=\!0.002$).
 Item-level flip-rate analysis (Figure~\ref{fig:flip-rate}) reveals that AI factual recall under map-reduce has the highest total churn (30.9\% of items change classification) yet near-zero net direction ($-0.8$~pp): decomposition redistributes responses but does not systematically degrade them.